node-class-may-2023/ComIT_Node/javascript.md

 // Basic if statement structure if (condition) {
   // If statement body
-  // We'll add the code that we want to execute if the condition is truthy }
+  // We'll add the code that we want to execute if the condition is true }
 ```

 * When coding we need to make decisions based on the conditions that we need
-* The if statements will execute this conditions and check wether they are true or false (boolean / truthy & falsy values, more about this soon)
+* The if statements will execute this conditions and check whether they are true or false (boolean / true & false values, more about this soon)
-* If the statement it's truthy then it will execute the if statement body
+* If the statement is true then it will execute the if statement body
-* If not, in case the condition is falsy it will ignore the if statement body and won't execute the code
+* If not, in case the condition is false it will ignore the if statement body and won't execute the code
 * Whether the condition it's true or false the code after the if statement it's going to be executed anyway following the natural code flow

 **Example:**